 Parent Experience Inspires Planned Giving

 “I give to Marlboro College for my son’s legacy, and because Marlboro has meant so much to our family, to him, and to his future,” said Angela Smith Domzal, the proud parent of Marlboro rising senior Andrew Domzal.
-Angela takes Andrew’s legacy so seriously that she not only serves as a parent-trustee for the college, but has generously included Marlboro in her will and estate plans.
+Angela takes Andrew’s legacy so seriously that she has generously included Marlboro in her will and estate plans.

 Andrew was looking for a small, academically rigorous, liberal arts school, according to Angela, and found Marlboro in the book Colleges that Change Lives.
 After visiting the school in the height of winter, with 30 inches of snow on the rooftops, and then participating in the college’s summer programs for high school students, Marlboro was the only place he wanted to go.